 Childhood Cancer Awareness Month

-Elaine recently joined the Society after many years working with Children’s Health Ireland (Crumlin) oncology services.
+Elaine joined the Society after many years working with Children’s Health Ireland (Crumlin) haematology oncology and transplant services.

-Her expertise will be invaluable to help ensure the Irish Cancer Society is responding in the best possible way to the needs of children and families whose lives are disrupted by a devastating cancer diagnosis.
+Her expertise helps ensure the Irish Cancer Society is responding in the best possible way to the needs of children and families whose lives are disrupted by a cancer diagnosis.